opinion

 Some delays are unavoidable, but businesses can improve efficiency.

 First, connect with an account manager or sales representative early in the process.
 Provide a detailed overview of your business model and reasons for working with the processor.
-Established businesses should share their processing history, including the length of time the program has been operating, as a strong processing history can help accelerate approval.
+Established businesses should share their processing history, including the length of time they have been operating, as a strong processing history can help accelerate approval.
 Clearly outlining expected processing volume can also help move the process forward.

-New businesses can still be approved, but additional details are required, including an explanation of the business model, revenue projections, and marketing plans or traffic sources to support those projections.
+For new businesses additional details are required, including an explanation of the business model, revenue projections, and marketing plans or traffic sources to support those projections.
 Experience operating other successful businesses, including online ventures, can also strengthen an application, though banks may request account statements to assess a new business's cash position.

 Prepare Your Website in Advance